 The Occupational Safety and Health Administration (OSHA) estimates that falls from heights are responsible for one-third of construction fatalities.
 Employers could have prevented many of these.
 Safety precautions that save lives are no mystery.
 Such things as personal fall arrest systems, guardrails, harnesses, and safety nets make construction work safer.
 Too often, however, workers fail to use them.
-If a construction or industrial accident has harmed you or a loved one, a Virginia personal injury lawyer can help you obtain compensation for your injuries and protect other workers from similar accidents.
+If a construction or industrial accident has harmed you or a loved one, a Northern Virginia personal injury lawyer can help you obtain compensation for your injuries and protect other workers from similar accidents.

-A 35-year-old construction worker died last month as he was installing balcony railing at the Arlington Court Suites hotel.
+A 35-year-old construction worker died last month as he was installing a balcony railing at the Arlington Court Suites hotel.
 The man fell five stories before crashing through a two-story Plexiglas atrium.
 Co-workers said that, although he was wearing a harness, he had not tied it down while working on the balcony.
 He had been a long-time employee of Hallmark Iron Works, a Virginia company that produces metal railings and stairways.
 Arlington police and members of the Virginia Department of Labor and Industry will be carrying out an investigation into the accident.

 Unfortunately, accidents involving construction workers at high heights occur every year, and improper safety precautions or no safety precautions at all are usually to blame.
-Workers may forgo the proper use of harnesses in order to work more efficient without the encumbrances that harnesses entail.
+Workers may forgo the proper use of harnesses in order to work more efficiently without the encumbrances that harnesses entail.
 Employers should make it clear that the safety rules are not optional.
 They should enforce them and have repercussions for those who violate the rules.